loicmarie/playground-8maVaWFU/markdowns/introduction.md

 * The **environment**: where the agent will act and evolve. it defines the relation between a state, an action of the agent, and the resulting next state.
 * The **agent**: anything that can perceive its environment through sensors and acts upon that

+> Why are we talking about that ?

+It's simple: we're not gonna make an agent, but an **efficient environment or simulation of the environment** in order to power up our simulation-based algorithms.

 ![Agent and environment](http://cs-alb-pc3.massey.ac.nz/notes/59302/fig02.01.gif)

 ### Importance of simulations

 Creating an AI means creating an agent that is able to act reasonably in the environment.
 In most of the currently existing intelligent algorithms, **we need to simulate the environment response** to an agent action. **The more states we simulate, the more accurate will be our agent**.

+> OK, so at the end of the tutorial I could get the best AI whatever the environment is ?

+No, I really don't think so :D

+For two reasons:
-Improving the number of states simulations is very important, **but not as many as improving the algorithm**.
+* Improving the number of states simulations is very important, **but not as many as improving the algorithm**.
 This tutorial will be useful only when you'll have an efficient algorithm, and you think that only the simulations could be improved.
+* Bitboards cannot be implemented without a lot of condition, and we will see later that it is not always the response to every problem.
+However, it remains a powerful tool that you should know about !

 # Introduction to bitmaps